MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/configure-portal-authentication.md

 > [!NOTE]
 > - You can't change the configuration of the **Local sign in** and **Azure Active Directory** providers when using this interface.
 > - You can have only one instance of each identity provider type for OAuth 2.0, such as **Facebook**, **LinkedIn**, **Google**, **Twitter**, and **Microsoft**.
 > - Updates to identity provider configuration might take a few minutes to be reflected on the website.
-To apply your changes immediately, you can [restart the portal](../../admin/admin-overview.md).
+To apply your changes immediately, you can [restart the website](../../admin/admin-overview.md).
-> - If you [add a custom domain name](../admin/add-custom-domain.md) or [change the base URL of your portal](../admin/change-base-url.md), you must re-create the provider configuration by using the correct URL.
+> - If you [add a custom domain name](../../admin/add-custom-domain.md) or [change the base URL](../admin/change-base-url.md), you must re-create the provider configuration by using the correct URL.

 ### Add or configure a provider